ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 `positivity` defines an instance of `Condition`, which is then imposed on `sqrt` using `requires`.

-`requires` produces an improved DbC for validating function arguments:
+`requires` produces an improved design-by-contract tool for validating function arguments:

 ```python
 # bank_account.py